zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 **Null**: All data types can be Null.

 -   By default, a blank string indicates a Null value.
--   The parameter -null-indicatorcan be used at the command line to specify the Null string.
+-   The parameter -null-indicator can be used at the command line to specify the Null string.

 ```
 tunnel upload log.txt test_table -ni "NULL"